remp2020/remp2020.github.io/index.md

 This version is the last PHP7 compatible release of the REMP tools.
 Changes:

-- The only breaking change is in whitelisting of domains for replacers (e.g. RTM replaced) in Mailer.
+- The only breaking change is in whitelisting of domains for replacers (e.g. RTM replacer) in Mailer.
 - Few minor fixes.

 The full changelog is available [here](https://github.com/remp2020/remp/releases/tag/0.34.0).